Neos02/ScrapDiscordBot/README.md

 - `role`: The role to add/remove from auto roles.
 - `bot-only`: Whether the role should only apply to bots.
 Auto roles are only applied to users by default.

+### `/auto-roles list [<bot-only>]`

+Displays the roles that will be given to new users of a type.
+Defaults to regular users.

+- `bot-only`: If true, shows the roles that will be given to new bots.

 ### `/counting add-role-reward <role> <num-counts>`

 Add a role reward to grant users upon counting a certain number of times.